kstenerud/dogma/dogma_v1.md

 ### Repetition

 "Repetition" is a bit of a misnomer, because it actually defines how many times an expression occurs, not how many times it repeats.
-Think of repetition as "this [bits](#bits) expression, [concatenated](#concatenation) together for a total of X occurrences".
+Think of repetition as "this [bits](#bits) expression, [concatenated](#concatenation) together for a total of N occurrences".

 Repetition amounts are [unsigned integer sets](#numbers) placed between curly braces (e.g. `{10}`, `{1~5}`, `{1 | 3| 6~12}`).
 Each value in the set produces an [alternative](#alternative) expression with that repetition amount applied, contributing to a final bits expression set (for example, `"a"{1~3}` is equivalent to `"a" | "aa" | "aaa"`).